magnesj/ResInsight/docs/WellLogsAndPlots.md

 #### Curve Extraction Calculation

-This section describes how the values are extracted from the grid when creating a Well log Extraction Curve.
+This section describes how the values are extracted from the grid when creating a Well Log Extraction Curve.

 Extraction curves are calculated by finding the intersections between a well trajectory and the cell-faces in a particular grid model.
 Usually there are two intersections at nearly the same spot; the one leaving the previous cell, and the one entering the next one.
 At each intersection point the measured depth along the trajectory is interpolated from the trajectory data.
 The result value is retrieved from the corresponding cell in different ways depending on the nature of the underlying result.

 For Eclipse results the cell face value is used directly.
-This is normally the same as the corresponding cell value, but if a **Directional combined results** is used, ( See [ Derived Results ]({{ site.baseurl }}/docs/derivedresults) ) it will be that particular face's value.
+This is normally the same as the corresponding cell value, but if a **Directional combined results** is used ( See [ Derived Results ]({{ site.baseurl }}/docs/derivedresults) ), it will be that particular face's value.

 Abaqus results are interpolated across the intersected cell-face from the result values associated with the nodes of that face.
 This is also the case for integration point results, as they are directly associated with their corresponding element node in ResInsight.

 #### Change Data Source for Several Curves

 It is possible to change either the Case or the Well Path in several Well Log Extraction curves in one go.
-To do this, select the curves to change, and access the context menu.
+To do so, select the curves to change, and access the context menu.
 Select the command **Change Data Source**.
 The following dialog will appear:

 ![]({{ site.baseurl }}/images/WellLogExtractionChangeDataSource.png)

-- **Case** -- Sets this case for all the curves
+- **Case** -- Sets this case for all the curves.
 - **Well Path** -- Applies this well path to all the curves.
 Will not affect curves using a Simulation Well.

 ### Well Log RFT Curves